Exclusion & Sanitation

 flies can lay their eggs must be removed.

-Killing adult fruit flies will reduce infestation, but
+Killing adult fruit flies will reduce the infestation, but

 elimination of fruit fly breeding areas is necessary for good management.

-Fruit Flies are not only the only small fly that you may see in your kitchen area.
-If you see a small type of fly or gnat type of fly, it may not be coming from the drains.
-So using a typical enzyme drain treatment like Invade Bio Drain Treatment or DF 5000 may not work if they are not coming from the drains.
-They could be coming from various sources like rotten fruit, garbage, or other damp organic matter.
-Also, Fruit Fly Traps would not work for other small flies such as Drain Flies, Phorid Flies, or Sphaerocerid Flies.
+Fruit Flies are not the only small fly that you may see in your kitchen area.
+If you see a small fly or gnat, it may be a drain fly or gnat.
+They are commonly confused with fruit flies.
+Fruit flies typically breed in overripe fruit, garbage, or other damp organic matter.
+Fruit Fly Traps typically only work against fruit flies so it is important to rule out other types such as drain flies, phorid flies, or Sphaerocerid flies.

-Flies : Phorid Flies are also found in contaminated soils from garbage, in drains and garbage.
-They can be found in human cadavers.
+Flies: Phorid Flies are also found in contaminated soils from garbage and drains.

-Flies: These small flies breed in rotting fruits and vegetables, garbage, and drains.
+Flies: These small flies breed in animal manure, garbage, and anything else wet and slimy.

 Fruit Fly Traps